Halifax House Price Index

 Halifax House Price Index Commentary

-House prices reached a record high in March of £254,606 according to the latest Halifax House Price Index.
-Average house prices have increased by £1,285/month since the first UK lockdown, a result no one predicted as the UK economy ground to a halt one year ago.
-We continue to question the need for ongoing Government support for such a buoyant housing market, other sectors are in more need of assistance in our view.
-The outlook for the next six months looks strong as the economy unlocks, stamp duty remains on holiday and high loan to value mortgage supply increases, but there is a risk that when the extended holiday ends, the UK housing market will wake up with a hangover. .
+The outlook for the next six months looks strong as the economy unlocks, stamp duty remains on holiday until 30 September (albeit at lower levels than previously) and high loan to value mortgage supply increases, but there is a risk that when the extended holiday ends, the UK housing market will wake up with a hangover.

 There has already been a significant increase in house hunting activity since the Budget announced the stamp duty holiday extension and high loan to value mortgage guarantee scheme.
 It seems that the extension has encouraged more people to start their search for a home rather than just allowing those with purchases already in progress more time to complete.